 - How to make your European Works Council more effective

-We have provided training to the EWCs at the likes of AON, GE Aviation, International Paper, Philip Morris, RBS and Thomas Cook.
+We have provided training to the EWCs at the likes of AON, Atos, easyJet, GE Aviation, International Paper, Philip Morris, RBS, Ricoh, RSA and Thomas Cook.

-Training is delivered by Philip Sack, Brian Lewis, Greg Holder and/or Lesley Eden who between them have deep expertise and long practical experience of European Works Councils.
+Training is delivered by Philip Sack, Greg Holder, Brian Lewis and/or Lesley Eden who between them have deep expertise and long practical experience of European Works Councils.
 We have also delivered joint training with the UK trade union Unite in the past.

 Please contact us for further information on our EWC training programmes.